CZ-NIC/run-or-raise/README.md

 <Super>r,gnome-terminal,,
 ```

-If you want to be sure that your browser won't be focused when you're on the page having "gnome-terminal" in the title, you may want to match running application by `wm_class = Gnome-terminal` on Ubuntu 17.10 or by `wm_class = gnome-terminal-server` on Arch... just check yourself by Alt+F2/lg/Windows everytime `wm_class` is needed.
+If you want to be sure that your browser won't be focused when you're on the page having "gnome-terminal" in the title, you may want to match running application by `wm_class = Gnome-terminal` (Ubuntu on Xorg) or by `wm_class = gnome-terminal-server` (Ubuntu on Wayland or Arch)... just check yourself by Alt+F2/lg/Windows everytime `wm_class` is needed.

 ```
 <Super>r,gnome-terminal,Gnome-terminal,